CSC207-UofT/course-project-tut0201-007/phase2/design_document.md

 #### Timeslot
 A class that stores the time, day, and location of a lecture or tutorial.

+#### ExecutionState
+An entity responsible for representing the execution state of the program.
+It stores user courses, next course being generated, and user specified base schedule.

 ### Use Cases:

 #### CourseCreator